StarLabsLtd/coreboot/Documentation/releases/coreboot-4.15-relnotes.md

 lots of code can now be shared.
 This should ease maintenance and also make it easier for newcomers to add support for even more mainboards.

+### Add support for Star Labs LabTop series

+Support for LabTop Mk III, LabTop Mk IV and StarBook MK V. Also, includes the IT8987E and IT5570E EC used in them.
+Also includes option to disable the ME via HECI.

 ### Add significant changes here